 - Immediately have them lower the opposite foot, taking 3 full seconds to lower the foot to the ground.

 - Take an additional 3 seconds to lower into a full squat with both legs.

 - Repeat 8 reps on each leg.

-This drill helps an athlete gain an appreciation for the balance and control required to accelerate and decelerate.
+This youth agility training exercise helps an athlete gain an appreciation for the balance and control required to accelerate and decelerate.

 2. 3 Cone Dribble (Soccer)